-The Lexington-Fayette Urban County Government ("LFUCG") is authorized by provisions of Kentucky law (KRS Chapter 103.200, et seq.) to issue industrial building revenue bonds to finance the development or expansion of industrial facilities projects.
+The Lexington-Fayette Urban County Government ("LFUCG") is authorized by provisions of Kentucky law (KRS Chapter 103.200, et seq.) to issue industrial building revenue bonds ("IRB") to finance the development or expansion of industrial facilities projects.
 An applicant should thoroughly review this statute in order to understand the types of projects that may qualify.
 A complete list of the types of projects that may qualify for this type of financing is found in KRS 103.200(1).
 The purpose of this law is to enable political subdivisions like LFUCG to promote local economic development through the introduction, retention, and expansion of new business and industry.
-In addition, state law allows LFUCG to issue bonds for facilitating the construction of new or existing housing, although federal regulations limit such housing projects to those benefitting low-moderate income families/individuals.
+In addition, state law allows LFUCG to issue bonds for facilitating the construction of new or existing housing, although federal regulations limit certainsuch housing projects benefitting benefiting low-moderate income families/individuals.
 It is the policy of LFUCG to use these bonds to assist projects which will benefit the entire community, and for which other forms of financing are not feasible or desirable.
-Absent special and compelling circumstances, LFUCG will not issue an IRB Bond exceeding thirty (30) years.
+Absent special and compelling circumstances, including, without limitation, significant job creation or evidence of strong economic development resulting directly from the project, LFUCG will not issue an IRB Bond exceeding thirty fifteen (3015) years.

-LFUCG requires that each project be located within Fayette County, and encourages the use of local and Kentucky bond counsel, architects, engineers, contractors, etc., and minority and women-owned businesses in the development of the project.
+LFUCG requires that each project be located within Fayette County, and encourages the use of small, local and/or Kentucky bond counsel, architects, engineers, contractors, etc., and minority and women-owned businesses in the development of the project.
 LFUCG has created additional requirements pertaining the issuance of these bonds, and a commission, known as the Economic Development Investment Board ("IRB Committee" or "Committee"), to review applications for these bonds and make recommendations to the Urban County Council as to whether bonds should be issued for the project.
 The IRB Committee consists of thirteen (13) members, with eleven (11) appointed by the Mayor and confirmed by the Urban County Council.
-Some of the members are required to be members of the Chamber of Commerce or the Industrial Authority, the housing industry, the financial investment or banking industry, and the private equity/venture capital industry.
-2
+Some of the members are required to be members of the Chamber of Commerce or the Industrial Authority, the housing industry, the financial investment or banking industry, and the private equity/venture capital industry.-